-CNC machining is a manufacturing procedure that uses computer programs to control a range of machining centres such as lathes, milling machines, drills, routers and grinders designed for material removal.
+CNC machining is a metal manufacturing procedure that uses computer programs to control a range of machining centres such as lathes, milling machines, drills, routers and grinders.

 Machines are programmed offline or directly to produce precision engineered components in various materials and for a multitude of applications.

-A computer program defines the tool path using traditional CAD drawings or now, more commonly, 3D models and works out the most efficient cutting path, tool type, speeds and feed configurations.
+A computer program defines the tool path using traditional CAD drawings or now, more commonly, 3D models.
+The computer software works out the most efficient cutting path, tool type, speeds and feed configurations.